-To evaluate the different models in our review, we weighed the kits and took their measurements to compare them with manufacturer's claims, and then itemized the contents to make sure they matched the list of supplies included with the kits.
-We then tested them on trips in California, Washington and British Columbia on trips including rock climbing, backpacking, ski touring, and alpine mountaineering.
-We also took the kits on more typical day hikes and on road trips in the car.
+To evaluate the different models in our review, we tested them on real-world conditions in California, Washington, and British Columbia on trips, including rock climbing, backpacking, ski touring, and alpine mountaineering.
+We also took the kits on more typical day hikes and road trips in the car.

 We opened up all of the contents to see what kind of quality we were dealing with, and then put them to the test to determine how they performed in simulated first aid scenarios as practiced in Wilderness First Responder courses and recertifications.
 These scenarios were able to illustrate whether both veterans of wilderness first aid situations, as well as novices with little training, were able to use the equipment effectively and to test out how user-friendly it is.

 We then evaluated individual performance using a set of pre-defined metrics to ensure fair and standard testing.

 We assessed quality by inspecting the case for notable weaknesses and then opened the kits up to critique the quality of the contents.
 We first looked at the medical supplies such as the bandages, which are likely to see the most use.
 Packaging goes along way in ensuring that the contents are kept sterile, so we were critical of those kits whose supplies are inadequately protected.
 We also looked at the kit's additional tools, whether that included trauma shears, forceps, or extra items like cold compresses.